writetome51/abstract-app-paginator/README.md

 <summary>view methods</summary>

 ```
-reload(): void
+reload() : void
-    // Intended to be called after the order of the entire dataset changes (like after sorting),
+    // Intended to be called after the order of the entire dataset changes
-    // or after the dataTotal changes.
+    // (like after sorting), or after the dataTotal changes.
 ```
 The methods below are not important to know about in order to use this
 class.
 They're inherited from [BaseClass](https://github.com/writetome51/typescript-base-class#baseclass) .